SensorsINI/v2e/README.md

                         (1/fps)/timestamp_resolution; using a high resolution
-                        e.g. of 1ms will result in slow rendering since it will force high upsampling ratio.Can be combind with --auto_timestamp_resolution to limit upsamplingt to a
+                        e.g. of 1ms will result in slow rendering since it will force high upsampling ratio.Can be combind with --auto_timestamp_resolution to limit upsampling to a
-                        minimum value. (default: None) DVS model:
+                        maximum limit value. (default: None) DVS model:
   --output_height OUTPUT_HEIGHT
                         Height of output DVS data in pixels.
 If None, same as